 Don’t feel like driving there?
 The San Jose Berryessa Flea Market is steps from the Berryessa/North San Jose BART station.

-20. GET VIETNAMESE SANDWICHES AT DUC HUONG
+20. GET BANH MI AT DUC HUONG

 While there are a lot of Vietnamese sandwich joints in San Jose, Duc Huong tops them all.
 This is by far my favorite banh mi spot in all of the Bay Area!